Ircama/construct-gallery/README.md

 `contextkw` is a dictionary of "*key: value*" pairs of items to be passed to `construct` as arguments.

-In the previous sample, the following produces the same result:
+In the previous sample, the following code produces the same result:

 ```python
 contextkw = {